Searching for the best WordPress blocks plugins to add new blocks to the WordPress editor (aka Gutenberg)?

 Some of the most notable blocks include:

-- Image Hotspot – this is a unique block that lets you add one or more hotspots to an image that display a tooltip on hover.
+- Image Hotspot – this is a unique block that lets you add one or more hotspots to an image that displays a tooltip on hover.
 I don’t think any other plugin offers this for free.
 You can see a demo here.

 - Banner – clickable sections that link to another page.